zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 ## Further Replies to Objections

-### Marginalizing Truthseekers Is Relevantly Similar to Persecuting Them
+### Marginalizing Truthtellers Is Relevantly Similar to Persecuting Them

 ### Paying Someone to Keep Secrets From You Is Relevantly Similar to Doublethink From an Embedded Agency Perspective

-### Spoiler Protections Are Not Relevantly Similar to Coverups
+### Not All Alleged Infohazards Are Alike